(2010)

 <<< Year Two <<< | >>> Year Four >>>

-2. [2]COLLIN COLSHER: Note that the second feature to Catwoman Vol. 4 #50 shows a non-canonical origin tale for the False Face Society and the magickal skull mask worn by Black Mask.
-This story is non-canon because it occurs specifically sometime around the year 2000 in a Gotham where Batman has already debuted and been around for a while.
+- [2]COLLIN COLSHER: Note that the second feature to Catwoman Vol. 4 #50 shows a non-canonical origin tale for the False Face Society and the magickal skull mask worn by Black Mask.
+This story is non-canon because it occurs specifically sometime around the year 2000 in a Gotham where Batman has already debuted and been around for a while.↩

 PARAMVIR SINGH RANDHAWA: An ex-machina for Tim Drake’s age retcon/error.
-Since Tim was sent into witness protection, they may have changed his age to make him younger.
-This would have been done to make Bruce’s wardship seem more viable and also to disconnect Tim from his old life.
-Thus, there is still a probability that Tim could be thirteen-years-old at this point.
+Since Tim will be sent into witness protection, the government may change his age to make him younger.
+This could be done to make Bruce’s wardship seem more viable and also to disconnect Tim from his old life.
+Thus, there is still a probability that Tim could be thirteen-years-old at this point—but his cover ID becomes that of an eleven-year-old.↩

 hey man first I just wanna say, you are amazing for doing this. seriously, I’ve been following your website for a year now and its made my collection something to be proud of ( at least for me).